erights/quasiParserGenerator/README.md

-We present a proof of concept template string tag for generating template string tags.
-See below for why this is only a proof of concept.
-There are many good serious parser generator frameworks out there, all of which are easily superior to the toy parser generator at the heart of this tag.
-The point of this project is not to provide an alternative to any of these, but rather to demonstrate how any of these technologies could be adapted to provide a template string tag for generating template string tags that could and should replace this project.
+We present a template string tag for generating template string tags.
+The template string tag for generating template string tags presented here is already adequate for creating lots of useful little DSLs.
+However, see the list of qualifications at the end.

-Nevertheless, until it is replaced, the template string tag for generating template string tags presented here is adequate for creating lots of useful little DSLs.
+This project owes a huge debt to OMeta, which I repeatedly turned to as questions arose.
+However, this project is much less ambitious in a number of ways.

 # A Template String Tag Generator